AhmedAhmedEG/PyHand/README.md

 VRHand.py : the main script, it visualizes and tracks your hand and talks directly to OpenGloves driver via NamedPipes.

+PyCurls.py : It holds all functions that are responsible for angle calculation and visualization.

+IPC.py : It hold the code used to send data to OpenGloves's NamedPipe.

 # Requirements
 Python 3.7+